๐ŸŽฆMedia and Politics

 Kennedy-Nixon Debate (1960)

-• First televised presidential debate—established that visual media would permanently transform campaign strategy
+• First televised presidential debate, establishing that visual media would permanently transform campaign strategy

-• Media presence became a prerequisite for viable candidates, shifting emphasis from party machines to individual image construction
+• Media presence became a prerequisite for viable candidates, shifting emphasis from party organizations to individual image construction

 George H.W.
 Bush Checking His Watch (1992)

-• Body language conveyed disengagement at precisely the moment the format demanded personal connection with audience members
+• Body language conveyed disengagement at precisely the moment the format demanded personal connection.
+The town hall setting made this worse because voters were physically present, not just watching from home.

-• Media replayed the gesture repeatedly, demonstrating how networks amplify moments that fit existing narratives (in this case, Bush as out-of-touch)
+• Media replayed the gesture repeatedly, demonstrating how networks amplify moments that fit existing narratives.
+In this case, the Clinton campaign had already been framing Bush as out-of-touch with everyday economic struggles, and the watch-check became visual proof of that frame.

 Al Gore's Sighs and Body Language (2000)